Jayakrishna Ambati, M.D. - Principal Investigator

 Robin handles several aspects of the daily operations of the laboratory including management of our transgenic mouse colony, one of the largest at the University of Kentucky.
 She is also skilled in immunohistochemistry and other antibody based molecular techniques.

 Gary grew up in Virginia and received his bachelors degree from Emory & Henry College.
 After moving to Lexington he also completed the Computer Information Systems & Technology program at Lexington Community College (now Bluegrass Community and Technical College.)
-He is a American Association for Laboratory Animal Science (AALAS) Registered Laboratory Animal Technician, with 15+ years of experience with laboratory animal models and their care and is the publications chair for the Kentucky Branch AALAS.
-He joined the Ambati lab the end of 2005 as an assistant mouse colony manager.
-He became full-time with the lab in August 2010 and continues to look after the lab's mice, including the electronic ones now too.
-He is currently preparing for the Susan Bradley-Cox Tri for Sight Triathlon/Duathlon, running at night, swimming daily, and biking or kayaking on the weekends.Darrell Robertson, B.S.
-Research Analyst Senior
+He is an American Association for Laboratory Animal Science (AALAS) Laboratory Animal Technician, with 15+ years of experience with laboratory animal models and their care.
+He joined the Ambati lab the end of 2005 and became full-time with the lab in August 2010 and continues to look after the lab's mice, including the electronic ones now too.
+Outside of work, he likes to kayak, hike, geocache, and gives his attention to bettering his community and the environment.

 Darrell, though a transplant from the state of Ohio, has spent the last thirty years in Kentucky.
 He attended Eastern Kentucky University and earned his B.S. in Biology in 1984.
 He spent several years working a number of different jobs while taking additional classes.
 During this time he joined the Kentucky Army National Guard and worked on his oil painting.
 In 1986 he met and married his lovely wife Carol.
 He took his first job at the University of Kentucky in 1988 and has been here ever since.
 Darrell has worked in the following departments; Biology, Biochemistry, Surgery, Microbiology/Immunology/Molecular Genetics, Internal Medicine and now Ophthalmology.
 Darrell joined Dr. Ambati's lab in December of 2010.
 He is currently working extensively with the transgenic mouse colony.
 When not at work, Darrell is active in the Boy Scouts of America, where he is the Committee Chair for Troop 401 in Richmond.
 His son Lucas recently received his Eagle Scout rank and his parents are justly proud.
 In their nonexistent spare time, Darrell and his Family raise chickens, dogs and cats.